Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , (F),≈,← ] is undecidable

 In this section, we will show that if nested formulas can use the $\future$ modality, then the winning strategy existence problem is undecidable, even if future constraints are not allowed.
 We prove the undecidability for a fragment of \pmainlogic[$\langle \future \rangle$, $\oblieqlocal$, $\leftarrow]$ in which the scope of the $\future$ operator in the nested formulas has only Boolean variables.

 We prove the undecidability in this section by a reduction from a problem associated with lossy counter machines.
 A lossy counter machine is a counter machine as defined in Section~\ref{prelims}, with additional \emph{lossy transitions}.
-Many types of lossy transitions are considered in \cite{Mayr2003}, of which we recall here \emph{reset lossiness} that is useful for us.
+Many types of lossy transitions are considered in~\cite{Mayr2003}, of which we recall here \emph{reset lossiness} that is useful for us.
 A reset step $(q,m_{1}, \ldots, m_{n}) \rightarrow (q,m_{1}',\ldots, m_{n}')$ is possible iff for all $i$, either \begin{enumerate} \item $m_{i}' = m_{i}$ or \item $m_{i}' = 0$ and there is an instruction $(q:\mathrm{If}~c_{i}=0~ \mathrm{then}~ \mathrm{goto}~q'~\mathrm{else}~c_{i}:=c_{i}-1;~\mathrm{goto}~q'')$. \end{enumerate} Intuitively, if a counter is tested for zero, then it can suddenly become zero.

-\begin{theorem}\cite[Theorem 10]{Mayr2003} Given a reset lossy counter machine with four counters and initial state $q_{0}$, it is undecidable to check if there exists an $n \in \Nat$ such that starting from the configuration $(q_{0}, 0,0,0,n)$, there is an infinite run. \end{theorem} There are more powerful results shown in \cite{Mayr2003} by considering other forms of lossiness and imposing more restrictions on the lossy machine.
+\begin{thmC}[{\cite[Theorem 10]{Mayr2003}}] Given a reset lossy counter machine with four counters and initial state $q_{0}$, it is undecidable to check if there exists an $n \in \Nat$ such that starting from the configuration $(q_{0}, 0,0,0,n)$, there is an infinite run. \end{thmC} There are more powerful results shown in~\cite{Mayr2003} by considering other forms of lossiness and imposing more restrictions on the lossy machine.
 For our purposes, the above result is enough.

 We give a reduction from the problem mentioned in Theorem~\ref{thm:LCM_undec_prob} to the winning strategy existence problem for single-sided \pmainlogic[$\langle \future \rangle$, $\oblieqlocal$, $\leftarrow]$ games.
 Given a reset lossy counter machine, we add a special state $q_{s}$, make it the initial state and add the following instructions: \begin{itemize} \item $(q_{s}: c_{4}:=c_{4}+1; \mathrm{goto}~q_{s})$ \item $(q_{s}:\mathrm{If}~c_{4}=0~ \mathrm{then}~ \mathrm{goto}~q_{0}~\mathrm{else}~c_{4}:=c_{4}-1;~\mathrm{goto}~q_{0})$ \end{itemize} The above modification will let us reach the configuration $(q_{0},0,0,0,n)$ for any $n$ and start the reset lossy machine from there.
 One pitfall is that there is an infinite run that stays in $q_{s}$ for ever and keeps incrementing $c_{4}$.
 We avoid this by specifying that the state $q_{0}$ should be visited at some time.